Corporate - Other taxesLast reviewed - 31 December 2022

 The sale of goods is considered as taking place in Tunisia, and subject to VAT, if the goods sold are delivered in Tunisia.
 The sale of services is considered as taking place in Tunisia, and subject to VAT, if the services sold are exploited or used in Tunisia.

 The standard rate of VAT is 19%.
 Lower rates of 13% and 7% apply to specifically designated operations.
 Note that these rates are effective as of 1 January 2018 (previously 18%, 12%, and 6%, respectively).

 Some operations, products, or services are out of the scope of VAT in Tunisia, and some others are expressly exempt from VAT.

 Some goods and services may be acquired VAT free, based on a certificate delivered for the purpose by the relevant tax authorities.
-This exemption is granted mainly to wholly exporting companies (other than international trade companies and service companies, that no longer benefit from the VAT free acquisition of goods as per Finance Law 2022 (please see detail below)), oil and gas companies, their contracts, and their subcontractors.
+This exemption is granted mainly to wholly exporting companies (other than international trade companies and service companies, which no longer benefit from the VAT free acquisition of goods as per Finance Law 2022), oil and gas companies, their contractors, and their subcontractors.

 Registration for VAT purposes may be either obligatory or optional.